Sign Identifiability of Causal Effects in Stationary Stochastic Dynamical Systems: Preliminaries and Problem Setup

 \end{definition}

-\begin{remark} In other words, $m$-faithfulness assures that the marginal independences encoded by $\Sigma$ are exactly those that can be read off from the graph via checking common ancestral relationships for any pair of variables.
-It further guarantees that $\Sigma \in PD_d$, thereby ensuring valid solutions to the Lyapunov equation (Eq.~\eqref{eq:lyapunov}) (see Section~\ref{sec:background_sde}). \end{remark}
+\begin{remark} In other words, $t$-faithfulness assures that the marginal independences captured by $\Sigma$ are exactly those that can be read off from the graph by checking common ancestral relationships of pairs of variables.
+The latter can be encoded more densely represented in a trek graph (see \cite[below Definition~1.1]{boege2025conditional}), hence the term $ t$-faithful.
+The definition further guarantees that $\Sigma \in PD_d$, thereby ensuring valid solutions to the Lyapunov equation (Eq.~\eqref{eq:lyapunov}) (see Section~\ref{sec:background_sde}). \end{remark}

-The following four definitions focus on the possible $\operatorname{sign}(A_e)\in\{+,-,0\}$ associated with edges $e$ in the directed graph $G=(V,E)$ under the $m$-faithfulness assumption.
+The following four definitions focus on the possible $\operatorname{sign}(A_e)\in\{+,-,0\}$ associated with edges $e$ in the directed graph $G=(V,E)$ under the $t$-faithfulness assumption.
 Our focus on signs is motivated by the scaling invariance discussed in Section~\ref{sec:background_sde} where, for a given $\Sigma$, if $(A,D)$ satisfies the Lyapunov equation (Eq.~\eqref{eq:lyapunov}), then $(a A, a D)$ also satisfies it for any $a>0$.
 Hence, the drift matrix is only identifiable up to a global positive rescaling, and for any given edge $e$, we treat its sign as the primary information that can be recovered from $\Sigma$.
-The first two Definitions~\ref{def:edge_signature_set} and \ref{def:possible_edge_set} characterize which covariance matrices $\Sigma$ are compatible with a given $\operatorname{sign}(e)$ under a graph $G$.
-The third Definition~\ref{def:edge_identifiability} introduces a new notion of identifiability and the fourth Definition~\ref{def:pointwise_edge_sign_identifiability} refines it.
+The first two Definitions~\ref{def:edge_signature_set} and \ref{def:possible_edge_set} characterise which covariance matrices $\Sigma$ are compatible with a given $\operatorname{sign}(e)$ under a graph $G$.
+The third Definition~\ref{def:edge_identifiability} introduces a new notion of identifiability.
+When fixing the covariance matrix $\Sigma$, the third definition reduces to the fourth Definition~\ref{def:pointwise_edge_sign_identifiability}.

 \begin{definition}[Edge Signature Set] For a graph $G=(V,E)$ and edge $e\in E$, we define the edge signature set $\mathcal{M}^{k}_{G,e}$ as

 where $k\in\{+,-\}$ and

 \end{definition}